RakambdaOrg/FileSecure/README.md

 The input folder is backed up recursively.
 (Maybe one day this will be configurable).

 Other fields are optionals:
 * strategy: define the strategy to copy files.
 Can be "copy", "move" or "none" (just displays in standard output).
-Default is move.
+Default is none.
+* recursive: Flag to indicate if processing folders recursively.
 * filters: regexs to apply to determine which files to keep.
 By default all files are kept.
 * excludes: Regex to apply to determine which files to not process.
+Default excludes none.

 When the files are moved, they are renamed with a date name "yyyy-MM-dd hh.mm.ss".
 This one is determined by its current name or its creation date.
 (Maybe one day this will be configurable).